-There are many myths about the Philippines and what is acceptable or not acceptable there.
-Some of these myths can almost seem outlandish such as whether you can wear shorts or more as a question to know if you can drink the tap water when visiting the Philippines.
+There are many myths about the Philippines and what is acceptable or not.
+Some of these myths can almost seem outlandish such as whether you can wear shorts or more as a question to know if you can drink tap water when visiting the Philippines.

-Here are 10 of Our Favorite Myths We Have Debunked About The Philippines
+10 Of Our Favorite Myths Debunked About The Philippines

-Doctors and nurses in the Philippines can have tattoos.
+Answer – Doctors and nurses in the Philippines can have tattoos

-In many parts of the Philippines, the people are conservative; if the tattoos are obvious, this may be a problem for some hospitals and locations where the local people are more traditional.
+In many parts of the Philippines, the people are conservative; if the tattoos are apparent, this may be a problem for some hospitals and locations where the local people are more traditional.

 Even in the United States, some hospitals want only to hire a doctor or nurse who does not have a lot of noticeable tattoos or piercings – especially if they choose a candidate that does not have tattoos or piercings.

-In the Philippines, doctors and nurses can have tattoos, but they are encouraged not to have tattoos or obvious piercings, especially if they are working with patients.
+In the Philippines, doctors and nurses can have tattoos, but they are encouraged not to have tattoos or noticeable piercings, especially if they are working with patients.

 I do not know anywhere in Southeast Asia or Asia where you should drink tap water.
-Everywhere you go, you usually find bottled water – even in many of the hotel rooms.
-Most Asian people will never drink water out of the tap.
+You usually find bottled water everywhere you go – even in many of the hotel rooms.
+Most Asian people will never drink water from the tap.

-Do not want to drink any tap water because it is probably not clean enough.
+Do not drink tap water because it is probably not clean enough.
 All Filipinos drink bottled or safely boiled water.

-The Philippines has a hot tropical climate, so you will find many Filipinos wearing shorts.
+The Philippines has a hot tropical climate, so many Filipinos wear shorts.

 As the Philippines can be so hot, we suggest loose-fitting pants or shorts for men; this will help to keep you cool.
 Long loose skirts for women are always a great choice in the hot weather.

-The areas the kidnappings happened are not the tourism areas.
-If you are not sure, ask someone in the Philippines and check with your hotel to ensure that the location you’re going to travel to within the Philippines is safe.
+The areas the kidnappings happened are not tourism areas.
+If you are unsure, ask someone in the Philippines and check with your hotel to ensure that the location you’re going to travel to within the Philippines is safe.

 Of course, like any other country in Southeast Asia, you need to be mindful of pickpocketing or other petty crimes.

 There are much fewer Filipinos classified as obese than compared to the United States.
-In the Philippines, over 37% of the Filipino population is considered overweight or obese.
+Over 37% of the Filipino population in the Philippines is considered overweight or obese.

 In the Philippines, it is pretty expensive to eat vegetables.
-Many Filipinos eat a lot of meat, rice, and carbs, which are all foods that can help to increase weight.
+Many Filipinos eat a lot of meat, rice, and carbs, all foods that can help increase weight.